faenrandir/a_careful_examination/content/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red; margin-left:-30px;">[Arg1:1–4] In 1831 a clergyman named Alexander Campbell proposed that Joseph Smith wrote rather than translated the Book of Mormon ... the early critics concluded there must be some other explanation for the origin of the Book of Mormon than the unlikely possibility that Joseph wrote it.</span>

 As Callister alludes, it has been well over 150 years since anyone has subscribed to the theory that Joseph Smith---as an "ignorant ...  knave"---authored the Book of Mormon.
-However, we should not too hastily dismiss the "Joseph composed it" model: Joseph was a {{ link(text="fairly educated, religiously and scripturally proficient young man", path="/joseph-smith-capable-of-authoring-the-book-of-mormon/") }}.
+However, we should not too hastily dismiss the "Joseph composed it" model: Joseph was a [fairly educated, religiously and scripturally proficient young man](/joseph-smith-capable-of-authoring-the-book-of-mormon/).
 The model with Joseph as primary author will be considered in greater detail along with argument #5 below.

 ## Argument 2: Someone else wrote it